Wineries, Historic Sites, Shopping, Parks and other Attractions

 The Sierra foothills are sometimes called “the new Napa valley” with 40+ wonderful yet less crowded wineries within Amador County and more in the neighboring counties of Calaveras and El Dorado.

 - Amador Wine Driver is your designated driver using your car (so your dogs are comfortable in known place) to the wineries.
 Dogs welcomed and more affordable rates than typical limo tours since driving your vehicle.

 Throughout the gold country.
 Many will allow you to bring your dog inside if he/she is well-behaved.

 - Sutter Creek (12 miles) is called the “Jewel of the Mother Lode” and lives up to its reputation with many great shops and restaurants in the quaint downtown.
 There is even an outdoor mining display as you enter Sutter Creek where you can walk through with your dog.

 - Jackson's (9 miles) historic main street has nice shops as well including the Biggest Little Kitchen Store.
 Another unique place is Sherlock Holmes-themed Baker Street West including Hein & Company books - highly rated by guests!

 While you're out exploring Amador County, these parks can provide a nice break for your dogs

-- Jackson has a new off-leash dog park in Kennedy Tailing Wheels Park (8am-8pm, 7 days/wk).
+- Jackson has an off-leash dog park in Kennedy Tailing Wheels Park (8am-8pm, 7 days/wk).
 Walk through the historical sites while at the park.
 Where else can dogs check pee-mail on old mining equipment?!

 - Minnie Provis in downtown Sutter Creek (12 miles).
 Just off Main St along the creek, you can usually let your dog off leash to splash in the water though be respectful of the leash law once he/she has cooled off.